AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/data_access_architectural_overview/data_access_architectural_overview.md

-# Data Access Architectural Overview
+# Data Access git aOverview

 ## 1. Overview
-The Data Access API provides users with a REST interface to access ingested data on Adobe Cloud Platform.
+The Data Access API provides users with a REST interface to access ingested data in Adobe Cloud Platform.

 ### 1.1 Audience
 This document is aimed at technical personas and should be a useful tool for all users that need to consume the Adobe Cloud Platform APIs, understand the Adobe Cloud Platform architecture, or architect integrations between customer-owned and 3rd party systems with the Adobe Cloud Platform.